328 East 75th St, Suite A New York, NY 10021

 These are caused by abnormal development of blood vessels and are almost always present from birth.
 Port-wine stains, a very common birthmark, are a type of vascular malformation and can be found anywhere on the body.
 These can be identified as flat birthmarks that are pink-red at birth and darken to a red-purple color after several years.
 Port-wine stains do not fade or go away.
 These birthmarks may be a concern if it’s located on the face above or around the eye because they may be associated with eye and/or brain problems.

 Hemangiomas are strawberry-colored “birthmarks”.
 They are not rare and vary from tiny blebs to large and multiple tumor-like growths.
 They are not true birthmarks since they are mostly not seen at birth, but start in infancy and then begin to grow.
 Hemangiomas first appear from birth up to 18 months, and then slowly shrink.
-Port wine stains and other true birthmarks are fully formed at birth and do not grow wider.
+Port-wine stains and other true birthmarks are fully formed at birth and do not grow wider.

 Hemangiomas that require early aggressive treatment include those that are cosmetically deforming, growing rapidly or obstructing vision, hearing, breathing, eating or any other body function.
 Hemangiomas on the lower face and neck may later block internal airways.
 Large facial hemangiomas may cause psychosocial impairment.
-Also, larger hemangiomas that are left alone to regress (shrink away over years) will eventually look better if the resulting saggy, stretched out skin and fatty tissue is surgically removed.
+Also, larger hemangiomas that are left alone to regress (shrink away over years) will eventually look better if the resulting saggy, stretched out skin and fatty tissue are surgically removed.

 Most hemangiomas when first diagnosed are superficial only.
 These can be treated with a laser as soon as they are diagnosed, and early treatment is key as laser becomes less effective if you wait.
 The laser selects the red and shrinks the vessels so that the result is a less noticeable lesion.
 Repeated treatments can almost completely remove the superficial component.
 However, since the laser can only penetrate 1-3mm, it cannot shrink any deep component.
 Sometimes early treatment will prevent further growth, although deeper portions may still persist and grow.
 The flash-lamp pulse dye, pump dye, and sclerotherapy are the primary lasers used for treating NYC patients with hemangiomas.
 The risk of scarring is small.
 Complete removal of every trace should not be expected.